pierangeloc/programs-as-data/presentation/deckset.md

 ![right fit](images/investigation_1.png)

 System consumes documents from Kafka and produces processing proofs.
-We see _100 messages going in_, and only _70 coming out_.
-What happened to the other 30?
+We see _100 messages going in_, and only _70 are OK_.

+Why did _30 go to DLQ_?

 ---